One open job could have hundreds of potential candidates. Employers need an efficient and effective way of narrowing that list to the best people.

 Job posting sites solve this problem by accessing, attracting, and managing candidates during the recruitment process.
-There are countless job posting sites for employers, so we found the six best options— read on to find the ideal one for you.

 The Top 6 Best Job Posting Sites for Employers

-- LinkedIn – Best for Social Networking
+- LinkedIn – Best for Professional Networking

 - Indeed – Best for Dynamic Recruiting